 Oh, and don’t forget to stir, stir again, and then, keep stirring.
 Stirring is the key for your perfectly cooked risotto.”

 My note: Nicolas says you can use any kind of wine you like, but most often white wine is used.
 To make it easy, just use whatever wine you’re planning on drinking with your meal.
-In this case I opened a nice light white wine from Sicily.
-A blend of grillo, a grape native to Sicily and voignier, the light acidity, fruit and floral notes balanced well with the creamy nutty flavors of the risotto.
+In this case, I opened a nice light white wine from Sicily.
+A blend of grillo, a grape native to Sicily and voignier, the light acidity, fruit and floral notes, balanced well with the creamy nutty flavors of the risotto.

-Nicolas’ stay will be over soon and before he left, I wanted one final risotto.
+Nicolas’ stay will be over soon – before he left, I wanted one final risotto.
 I like his style of making it only with the traditional broth of onions, butter, wine, and water.
 No extra cream, cheese, or any kind of dairy is needed.
-This makes it lower in fat, and friendly for lactose-intolerant friends.
+This makes it lower in fat and friendly for lactose-intolerant friends.
 Parmesan cheese can be added after cooking if desired.
 We made a simple risotto with Delicata squash – a long hard squash with a thin but tough skin that needs to be removed before adding to the rice mixture.

-You may wonder if I learned how to make risotto from Nicolas.
+You may wonder if I learned how to cook risotto from Nicolas.
 The answer is, I paid close attention and no doubt I know more than I did before he arrived.
 Can I now successfully prepare risotto?
 We’ll see!

 1 c. of Arborio rice